-32) Sustainable and consistent funding to achieve our mission.
+GOALS ACTIONS Sustainable and consistent funding to achieve our mission.
 A. Demonstrate impact of current Rates and Charges funding in the community.
 33) Design and plan for TCD's Conservation and A. Set aside funding annually.
 Education Center.
 B. Develop conceptual designs.
-24) Thurston CD Board and Staff represent our C. Locate and engage in securing land by 2024 34) Thurston CD Board and Staff represent our community and have the capacity to support A. Ensure on-going professional development for all staff positions. its needs.
-B. Develop and practice inclusive recruitment strategies.
-C. Explore partnerships with the Vets on the Farm program and the Veteran's Conservation Corps.
-D. Hire to meet staffing need identified in 2020-2024 Strategic Plan as funding becomes available.
-Begin conversations to encourage all cities in Thurston County to become part of the district boundaries.
+C. Locate and engage in securing land by 2024

+34) Thurston CD Board and Staff represent our community and have the capacity to support its needs.
+A. Ensure on-going professional development for all staff positions.
+B. Continue to practice inclusive recruitment strategies.
+C. Continue to support partnerships with Veterans organizations such as Vets on the Farm program, Veteran's Conservation Corps, and Resilient Veterans.
+D. Hire to meet staffing needs identified in 2020-2025 Strategic Plan as funding becomes available.
+E. Implement communications plan to encourage all cities in Thurston County to become part of the district boundaries.
 35) Improve data management and internal tracking systems.
-Develop SmartSheet platform for programmatic and financial data tracking.
-36) Improve office sustainability and lower TCD's A. Move towards paperless practices (where feasible). carbon footprint.
+A. Continue to develop SmartSheet platform for programmatic and financial data tracking.
+36) Improve office sustainability and lower TCD's carbon footprint.
+A. Move towards paperless practices (where feasible).
 B. Purchase goods and services from local businesses first.
 C. Purchase/lease hybrid vehicles for District use.
+D. Facilitate and support staff working from home to reduce carbon impacts from commuting.
 37) Conduct transparent, accountable, and ethical operations.
-A. Begin updates to Policies and Procedures Manual to reflect Collective Bargaining Agreement. • B. Timely responses to Public Disclosure Requests.
+A. Update Policies and Procedures Manual to reflect current practices and changes to governing laws.
+B. Timely responses to Public Disclosure Requests.
 C. Include opportunities for public involvement in organizational planning and budget processes.
 D. Maintain clean audits from the State Auditor's Office.
 E. Establish a citizen advisory committee to provide input on TCD priorities and activities

-2020 Budget Thurston Conservation District
+Thurston Conservation District: 2022 Budget